1701 Pennsylvania Avenue

-1701 Pennsylvania Avenue is a high-rise office building in Washington, D.C., United States.
+1701 Pennsylvania Avenue is a high-rise office building in Downtown Washington, D.C., United States.
 Construction of the building was completed in 1962.
 The building rises to 153 ft, with 13 floors.
 The architect of the recent renovation of the building was Fox Architects, Inc. The building serves as an office building for Washington.
 The building also hosts the embassy for the Republic of Palau.